qm2/NanoSpring/README.md

                                  chaining for minimap2 (default 400)
   --edge-thr arg (=4000000)      the max number of edges allowed in a consensus
                                  graph (default 4000000)
-  -g [ --gzipped-fastq ]         enable if compression input is gzipped fastq -w [ --working-dir ] arg (=.)  directory to create temporary files (default
+  -w [ --working-dir ] arg (=.)  directory to create temporary files (default
                                  current directory)
 ```